Poznań: Sport

 Termy Maltańskie, big water sports and recreation complex featuring Olympic-size swimming pool, is located at the north bank of the lake.
 A 50-metre pool can be divided into two 25-metre pools.
 The other pool with a diving tower also fulfils all requirements necessary for organizing sports competitions.
 Termy Maltańskie consists of as many as 18 sports and recreational swimming pools with a total water surface area of 5000 m2 as well as many other attractions such as different kind of saunas and spa, among others.
 The complex uses natural geothermal waters drawn nearby from a depth of 1306 m and saturated with beneficial minerals and elements, for some of the swimming pools.

-At the south bank of the lake, Malta-Ski year-round skiing complex is situated, and is hosting minor sport competitions, equipped with a toboggan run and a minigolf course.
+At the south bank of the lake, Malta-Ski year-round skiing complex is situated, and hosts minor sporting competitions, equipped with a toboggan run and a minigolf course.
 There is also a roller rink with a roller skating club nearby.

 Since 2000, the city has been the host of the Poznań Marathon, one of the largest such races in the country.

 Poznań's multi-purpose sports and entertainment indoor arena is simply called Arena.
 Located west of city centre and built in 1974, it originally seated about 5,500 people and is used for many different sports and cultural events such as volleyball and concerts, among others.
 The facility has since been modernized, including lowering the level of the ground floor to increase arena capacity to about 9,200.
 Poznań has experience as a host for international sporting events such as the 2009 EuroBasket.

 The city has the largest motorsport race track in Poland, Tor Poznań, located at the west city's suburbs in Przeźmierowo.

-Poznań is also considered to be the hotbed of Polish field hockey, with several top teams of Warta Poznań, Grunwald Poznań – multi-sport club which also has shooting, wrestling, handball and tennis sections, Pocztowiec Poznań, and AZS AWF Poznań – an academic club which also fields professional teams in women's volleyball and basketball.
-Other clubs include: Posnania Poznań – one of the best rugby union teams in the country, Polonia Poznań – formerly a multi-sport club achieving many successes in rugby with only a football section remaining, KKS Wiara Lecha – football club formed by the supporters of Lech Poznań, and Odlew Poznań – arguably the most famous amateur club in the country due to their extensive media coverage and humorous exploits.
+Poznań is also considered to be the hotbed of Polish field hockey, with several teams of Warta Poznań, Grunwald Poznań – multi-sport club which also has shooting, wrestling, handball and tennis sections, Pocztowiec Poznań, and AZS AWF Poznań – an academic club which also fields professional teams in women's volleyball and basketball.
+Other clubs include: Posnania Poznań – one of the best rugby union teams in the country, Polonia Poznań – formerly a multi-sport club achieving many successes in rugby with only a football section remaining, KKS Wiara Lecha – football club formed by the supporters of Lech Poznań, and Odlew Poznań – arguably the most well-known amateur club in the country due to their extensive media coverage and exploits.
 There are also numerous rhythmic gymnastics and synchronised swimming clubs, as well as numerous less notable amateur football teams.